jAlbright02/DiceRoll/README.md

 It is mainly for tabletop games which need large amounts of dice for each player to roll.
 After the roll, it also displays the total of all the dice rolled.

+## To Do
+1. Fix the placement of some items to make the application easier to use.
+2. Add a settings page so the user can change the colour and increase the font size.

 ## Art
 All art within the project was made by me using [Aseprite](https://www.aseprite.org/).